Closing down a limited company – options for contractors

 • If planned correctly, funds that would otherwise have been drawn as dividends or salary could be taken as capital.

-• Capital treatment allows shareholders to benefit from their annual CGT allowance (where the first £11,300 in 2017/18 is tax free dependent on other capital gains the shareholder has benefited from) and, if their existing tax adviser thinks they qualify, Entrepreneur’s relief, where the entire balance could be taxed at only 10%.
+• Capital treatment allows shareholders to benefit from their annual CGT allowance (where the first £3,000 in 2024/25 is tax free dependent on other capital gains the shareholder has benefited from) and, if their existing tax adviser thinks they qualify, BADR (formerly known as Entrepreneur’s Relief), where the entire balance could be taxed at only 10%.

 • Tax savings should outweigh costs.